kvan1231/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.ualberta.ca/physics"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include numerical simulations of binary systems.
+bio: Astrophysics PhD candidate at the University of Alberta

 interests:
 - Stellar Evolution